 An abandoned application is, inter alia, one which is removed from the Office docket of pending applications:

-- (A) through formal abandonment by the applicant (acquiesced in by the assignee if there is one) or by the attorney or agent of record;
+- (A) through formal abandonment by the applicant or by the attorney or agent of record;

 - (B) through failure of applicant to take appropriate action at some stage in the prosecution of a nonprovisional application;